 AMI (Allow Multiple Inputs) mode

-Since InChI software v.
+Since InChI Software v.
 1.04, the possibility of processing multiple input files at a single run was added to the inchi-1 executable (both Windows and Linux versions).

 This mode is activated by the inchi-1 command line option “/AMI” (Windows) or “–AMI” (Linux; AMI stands for “Allow Multiple Inputs”).
 In this mode, all the file names supplied in the command line are considered as the names of separate input files.